moulivirunchipuram/sparkify-datawarehouse/README.md

 Install the above libraries using **pip install** if these don't exist already in your system.

+## How to run the application

+1. Run "python create_tables.py"
+2. Run "python etl.py"

 ### Sample data from songplays
 select * from songplays where level = 'free' limit 5 ;